Mobile Apps

 The robust pattern

-Use Expo as the managed layer.
+Use Expo's managed workflow.
 Expo abstracts native project configuration behind a declarative app.json, provides pre-built native modules for camera, file system, notifications, biometrics, and secure storage, and handles the build pipeline via EAS Build.
 When you need custom native code, config plugins and development builds give you escape hatches without ejecting.

 We pair Expo with a Laravel API backend.
 The mobile app is a client, identical in architectural role to a web frontend.
 Authentication tokens, business logic, validation rules, and data persistence all live server-side.
 The mobile app handles presentation, offline caching, and device-specific features.
 This separation means the mobile codebase stays thin, focused, and replaceable.